 Vote Rescinding and Reallocation

 You can take back your vote at any time and give it to someone else, use it yourself or choose not to participate in a particular debate.
 In that case, you vote is not counted at all.

 The net effect of this ability for your vote to be constantly involved in representing your interests should provide much more effective feedback into the political process.
-Currently, a politician can and does say anything to convince people to vote for them, understanding that once elected, they can change their mind, not act on their promises etc. When this occurs, the voter can simply take their vote away from that politician, give it to someone else or withdraw it entirely.
+Currently, a politician can and does say anything to convince people to vote for them, understanding that once elected, they can change their mind, not act on their promises etc. When this occurs, in the Web Democracy, the voter can simply take their vote away from that politician, give it to someone else or withdraw it entirely.
 If sufficient people act similarly, that politician will find they have less voting power and consequently become less powerful and influential.
 Conversely, a politician who is seen as doing great work will find a increased flow of votes to them and thus be better-able to make effective changes.